TaitoUnited/full-stack-template/README.md

 Show user accounts that you can use to log in:

-    $ taito o-users
+    $ taito users

 Stop:

-    $ taito o-stop
+    $ taito stop

 Write `taito o` and press TAB to get the list of most important commands for operating your project.
 Run `taito --help` to get detailed instructions for all commands.
 For troubleshooting run `taito --trouble`.
 See PROJECT.md for project specific conventions and documentation.

 > Basic authentication is enabled on all environments by default.
 The username is #username and the password is #password.
 You can turn basic authentication off by modifying the `scripts/helm-prod.yaml` and `scripts/helm.yaml` files.

 > It's common that idle applications are run down to save resources on non-production environments .
-If your application seems to be down, you can (re)start it by running `taito o-restart:ENV`, or by pushing some changes to git.
+If your application seems to be down, you can (re)start it by running `taito restart:ENV`, or by pushing some changes to git.

 ## Version control